I Married a Strange Person!: Plot

 As the film begins, a brown bird in flight becomes infatuated with a blue bird, and they begin mating in midair.
 After passing through a cloud they fall into a nosedive, eventually striking a satellite dish on top of a house belonging to Mr. Grant Boyer- Grant is then struck by a beam of mysterious energy.
 Soon afterward - and now married to a woman named Keri - a strange power begins to manifest itself in Grant which seems to wildly affect the state of reality, people and objects based on his whims, daydreams, and/or imagination.
-This frightens Keri while they try to make love, and they both soon go to her parents' house to have dinner she discusses this problem with her mother.
+This frightens Keri while they try to have sex, and they both soon go to her parents' house to have dinner she discusses this problem with her mother.
 Her parents express they did disapprove of her marriage to Grant, and at dinner Grant's powers are inflicted upon Keri's mother through insects and her father through musical instrumentation while Grant initiates a dance with his confused wife.

 A broadcasting company called Smilecorp is in desperate need of higher ratings.
 Led by a power-hungry man named Larson P. Giles, he proceeds to demonstrate his militant cruelty upon his television show pitchmen through the use of his underling Col. Ferguson.
 Back at Grant's home he witnesses his next-door neighbor Bud Sweeny cutting his lawn, and ends up anthropomorphizing a blade of grass - it attempts to eliminate Bud with his own mower, though he is saved when Grant transforms the mower into a large, friendly caterpillar.
 While Grant stands perplexed by what he both did and witnessed, Bud runs into his house to call the popular Jackie Jason Variety Show and inform them of Grant's amazing powers.
 Meanwhile, Keri Boyer lies crying and wondering about her husband, though when Grant tries to comfort her about the lasting nature of their love Keri becomes overweight with wrinkles temporarily and to her great terror.
-After making up, they proceed to make love, but Keri grows increasingly frustrated with Grant's inability to control his wild powers, affecting her for the duration of the scene.
+After making up, they proceed to have sex, but Keri grows increasingly frustrated with Grant's inability to control his wild powers, affecting her for the duration of the scene.